KatharinaHoff/Bioinf_pract_lecture/README.md

 Lecture materials for the course "Bioinformatisches Praktikum" at University of Greifswald.

 If you are a student at University of Greifswald, please go to https://jupyterhub.wolke.uni-greifswald.de and spawn a Datascience notebook.
 Subsequently, open a Terminal and clone this repository.
+Subsequently, obtain lecture materials with `git clone https://github.com/KatharinaHoff/Bioinf_pract_lecture.git`.